Choosing the Best MBA Delivery Option

 Many prospective applicants are seriously considering whether this is the year to apply for an MBA.
 Business schools have become increasingly innovative in their approaches to management education.
-There’s traditional two-year programs, one-year accelerated MBAs, part-time MBAs, executive MBAs, online programs, and global MBAs.
+There are traditional two-year programs, one-year accelerated MBAs, part-time MBAs, executive MBAs, online programs, and global MBAs.
 But which MBA delivery option is right for you?

 There’s something out there for every interest type and schedule.
 If you’re having doubts about whether an MBA is feasible, don’t rule it out.
 Do some research first.